dinorows/conx2/README.md

 So I cloned it and fixed it.
 But you will need a python 3.7 based distribution.

+If you have an Apple "M" chip, this may be a problem because you will not be able to use a python 3.7 distribution with tensorflow.
+I plan to fix this problem in the future.
+For now, please run on Windows or Mac with Intel chips and use python 3.7-based environment.

 All you need to do is to create a new python 3.7-based environment called `conx2` (or anything else you wish), either through anaconda navigator or in an anaconda shell with `conda create -n conx2 python=3.7`.

 Then, open an anaconda shell and activate that environment with `conda activate conx2`, followed by pip-installing conx2 from github like so: